Data-Epic/Sadique_Timileyin/project-1/README.md

+# Using gspread to write to a Google sheet
 Project Description:
 In this project I scraped data from a website called food.com the data targeted was their top comfort food recipes.
 Whereby I saved the data fetched from the website using Gspread a Google sheet API that allows me to write to a Google